Carrollwood (CDP), Florida

 Carrollwood is a census-designated place (CDP) in northwestern Hillsborough County, Florida, United States.
-The population was 33,365 at the 2010 census.
 The census area includes the unincorporated communities of Carrollwood and Carrollwood Village.
-For the 2000 census the area was enumerated under the name "Greater Carrollwood" and had a population of 33,519.
+For the 2000 census the area was enumerated under the name "Greater Carrollwood".
 A similar area was listed as "Lake Carroll" in 1970 and 1980; for the 1990 census it was split into the smaller Carrollwood and Carrollwood Village CDPs.

-ZIP codes

-The ZIP Codes encompassing the CDP area are 33612, 33618 and 33624.
+The population was 34,352 at the 2020 census.

 Geography

 Carrollwood is in northwestern Hillsborough County 28°3′29″N 82°30′55″W (28.058166, -82.515413), about 9 mi north-northwest of downtown Tampa.
 The Carrollwood CDP is bordered by Citrus Park to the west, Egypt Lake-Leto and Town 'n' Country to the south, Northdale to the north and Lake Magdalene and Forest Hills (Tampa) to the east.
 The CDP borders follow West Busch Boulevard and a CSX rail line on the south; Anderson Road and Lynn Road on the west; County Road 582 (Ehrlich Road) on the north; and State Road 597 (N. Dale Mabry Highway), Fletcher Avenue, and N. Armenia Avenue on the east to the Tampa border.

 According to the United States Census Bureau, the Carrollwood CDP has a total area of 26.6 km2, of which 23.9 km2 are land and 2.7 km2, or 10.33%, is water.
 Lake Carroll, Lake Ellen, Lake Lipsey, White Trout Lake, and Boat Lake are in the eastern part of the CDP.